Adam Powell (game designer)

+Education

+Powell attended the University of Nottingham from 1995 to 1998 studying for a computer science degree.
+While at Nottingham, Powell (known as "Jander" at the time) and a user known as "Myurr" coded a DikuMUD-based MUD titled Dark Heart.

 Career

-Powell attended the University of Nottingham from 1995 to 1998 studying for a computer science degree.
-During his time at Nottingham, Powell created Dark Heart released in 1996, a popular MUD based on the DikuMUD code.

-In 1997, Powell started Shout!
-Advertising, a UK-based advertising company which operated the third largest click-through program on the Internet by mid-1999.
-He also co-founded Netmagic, a successful business which designed and sold online banner advertising.
-Then in July 1999, he founded Powlex, which focused on web page design.
+Before Neopets, Powell founded various companies.
+In 1997 he started Shout!
+Advertising, which went on to be acquired by ValueClick, Inc. in 2000.
+In 1999 he founded Netmagic and Powlex, which were online companies for online banner advertising and web page design, respectively.

 Neopets

 Powell first had the idea of Neopets in 1997, while studying at the University of Nottingham.
 He and Donna Powell (formerly Donna Williams) started programming the site in September 1999, and launched the site two months later on 15 November 1999.
 Powell programmed the entire site, and created most of the original activities and games.

 In April 2000, Powell negotiated a significant investment in Neopets.com and transferred the company from the UK to Los Angeles, US.
 After the relocation, Powell remained on staff as creative director and technical lead.
 Under Powell's management, Neopets went from its initial launch to over 140 million accounts and 5 billion pageviews per month.
 On 20 June 2005, Viacom bought Neopets, Inc. for US$160 million.

 Powell continued to work for Neopets.com until June 2007, aiding the transition following the purchase and continuing to develop high-end concepts for the site.

 Powell has creative design and writing credits on a wide variety of Neopets products including SCEA's 2006 PlayStation Portable release Neopets: Petpet Adventures: The Wand of Wishing, Wizards of the Coast September 2003 release the Neopets Trading Card Game and Sony Computer Entertainment America Inc's 2005 release Neopets: The Darkest Faerie, for the PlayStation 2.